-No. Indicator Value Interpreation 1 Product choice 4.61 The choice of products is very diverse, ranging from powder, lip- gloss or lipstick, mascara, eyeliner, eyebrow pencil, blush to foundation 2 Choice of brands 4.14 Cosmetics is known as the world's number 1 makeup brand with good quality 3 Choice of dealers 3.31 Sales of cosmetic products are sufficiently available at certain outlets in malls, shops, and minimarkets 4 Purchase time 3.88 Consumers can buy products at any time, both offline through available outlets and online 5 Number of 3.76 There are no special terms or conditions for purchasing, and there are purchases no quantity restrictions for purchasing cosmetic products 6 Payment methods 3.95 Consumers can purchase products by paying cash, debit, or credit Aver Average Consumers can buy a sufficient selection of cosmetic products available at outlets at any time without any special requirements.
+No. Indicator Value Interpreation Product choice 4.61 The choice of products is very diverse, ranging from powder, lipgloss or lipstick, mascara, eyeliner, eyebrow pencil, blush to 4.14 2 Choice of brands Cosmetics is known as the world's number 1 makeup brand with good quality Choice of dealers 3 3 31 Sales of cosmetic products are sufficiently available at certain outlets in malls, shops, and minimarkets 4 3.88 Consumers can buy products at any time, both offline through Purchase time available outlets and online

+There are no special terms or conditions for purchasing, and there are no quantity restrictions for purchasing cosmetic products

+Consumers can purchase products by paying cash, debit, or credit

+Consumers can buy a sufficient selection of cosmetic products available at outlets at any time without any special requirements.